 If you work 9 to 5, you should still have a purpose, a mission, and a sense of accomplishment the other 128 hours a week you’re not at your job.
 People who promote the new age, esoteric advice to “take it slow” are encouraging a mindset that isn’t doing you any good.
 Consider the types of traits this thinking has created in you: laziness, procrastination, lack of urgency, sloth, tendency to blame others, irresponsibility, entitlement, expecting someone else to solve your problems.

-No one is going to take care of your family or your retirement.
+Wake up!
+No one is going to save you.
+To take care of your family or your retirement.
 No one is going to “make things” work out for you.
-The only way to do so is to utilize every moment of every day at 10X levels.
+The only way to do so is to utilise every moment of every day at 10X levels.

 Happiness, security, confidence, and fulfilment come from utilising your gifts and energy to achieve whatever you’ve decided success is for you.
 And it requires every bit of your time, which is yours to control.